Icenium/appbuilder-sublime-package/CONTRIBUTING.md

 ```
     grunt
 ```
-> This will create 'Telerik AppBuilder.zip' which you will have to extract in the Sublime Text packages directory and ensure that the package is working properly.
+> This will create 'AppBuilder.zip' in 'build_output' directory which you will have to extract in the Sublime Text packages directory and ensure that the package is working properly.

 * Push your branch to GitHub:
 ```